Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset

-Extending the structure on the left from a distance function to its corresponding Riemannian metric $\Euclh$, we have the following isometry\footnote{The isometries in this section are defined up to a constant.}:
+where $\mu^2(\omega) \coloneqq \mu(\omega)^2 \ \ \forall \omega \in \Omega$.
+Extending the geometrical structure on the left from a distance function to the corresponding Riemannian Euclidean metric $\Euclh$, we have the following isometry\footnote{The isometries in this section are defined up to a constant factor.}:

 From \eqref{isometry0} and \eqref{isometry1} it follows that the Hellinger distance is the geodesic distance for the Fisher metric in $\mathcal{M}_+(\Omega)$. \\